 Product Handling Put to the Test at Twizzlers Candy Plant

-Motoman Robotics Posted 02/07/2011Twizzlers® candy from Y&S Candies, Inc., a division of The Hershey Company, is an American candy favorite, known for its sticky, pliable consistency and sweet fruity flavors.
+Yaskawa Motoman Posted 02/07/2011Twizzlers® candy from Y&S Candies, Inc., a division of The Hershey Company, is an American candy favorite, known for its sticky, pliable consistency and sweet fruity flavors.
 However, some of the qualities that make it such a satisfying treat also make it a product packaging challenge.

 Y&S produces and packs all conventional Twizzlers® candy varieties in a 290,000-sq-ft plant in Lancaster, PA.
 Since 2000, it has added automation capabilities to most of its nine packaging lines, replacing manual operations as product demand has dictated.
 Most recently, the company automated two of its packaging lines with MPK 50 robots from Motoman that transfer the candy products from processing to packaging, without losing a single soft, sticky strand.